Cipher Academy · Last revision: May 14, 2026

 - Spacing → strong evidence

-- Interleaving → conditional effectiveness
+- Interleaving → strong evidence

-- Error-driven learning → well established
+- Error-driven learning → robust evidence (testing effect)

 Critical note